-Sure, I’m working a million-gazillion times harder than I ever did before (except for my time cutting down trees with CREC, whadddup!) but it’s a different kind of work.
+I’m working harder than I have in years, but it’s a different kind of work.
 It isn’t so mentally exhausting (not nearly as mentally exhausting as writing!).
 I whip around on a four-wheeler all day from one task to another with nobody asking me to “smile more,” with nobody’s wonky energy to pick up and take home with me.

 I’ve loved all my jobs (maybe that’s a stretch, I’ve had a lot of jobs) but I often regret that I haven’t stuck with one and, you know, Started Making The Big Bucks.
 But this job?
 This job is legitimately good for me.
 This job is wholesome.
 Educational.
 Amusing (those piglets!).
 Active.
-EMPOWERING.
-And don’t even get me started on Do You Know Where Your Food Comes From?
-(I’ll just say: whatever you’re paying for chicken, you’re not paying enough.)
+Empowering.

-I’ve been feeling like “farming found me” because although I did apply for this job, I also applied for about 10 different State Park jobs before getting turned down and, miraculously, getting a phone call from my new and lovely boss Jenni.
+I kind of feel like farming found me.
+Although I did apply for this job, I also applied for about 10 different State Park jobs before getting turned down and, miraculously, getting a phone call from my new and lovely boss Jenni.
 And I’m glad I did get turned down by the parks because my exposure to nature at the farm is probably ten-fold what it would’ve been and I’m learning skill sets that will last a lifetime (I can’t believe I’ve made it to 31 without knowing some of these things!)